My family LOVES Fried Chicken!

 - Brown chicken on each side (approximately 2 minutes per side) - use tongs to turn chicken strips over.

-- Turn heat to low; place lid on the skillet, cook 2 minutes.
+- Turn heat to low; place lid on the skillet, cook for 2 minutes.

 - Remove lid; turn heat to high and cook until coating is crispy and golden brown on each side (approximately another 2 minutes per side).